RyanGough/ryangough.github.io/content/posts/initial-commit/index.md

 date: 2025-01-07
 ---

-The first thing I cam remember wanting to do as a job is write.
+The first thing I can remember wanting to do as a job is write.
 It was probably on the back of getting a glowing report from my primary school teacher for my poem about a tiger.
 I did end up writing for a living, but it ended up being of a more prosaic variety.
 The kind filled with algorithms and closures rather than similies and metaphors; I'm a software engineer.